maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 ```

 The zygote remains single-threaded so we can write the housekeeping as before.
 Having to communicate
-with the zygote is a little annoying, but makes things easy to get right at least from a fork-safety
+with the zygote is a little annoying, but makes things easy to get right at least from a fork safety
 perspective.

 ## `fork` is Too Slow!